 We have two opportunities for you to share your vision for a sustainable UCF.
 As a thank you, we are giving away special edition stickers

 Draft Goals: Review the proposed goals for the plan and share your support or suggestions for improvement.
 This survey will close February 2, 2022.
+Watch the January 21 Virtual Town Hall to learn about the draft goals.

 General Sustainability at UCF: This survey serves to gather perceptions of UCF’s sustainability and to rank priorities moving forward.
 This survey will remain open through Spring 2022.
 Also available in Spanish.